 Through his teaching, research, and public service, Frank has been instrumental as a resource to farmers, hobby beekeepers, environmental advocates, and policy makers.
 His research on wild blueberry insect pests has resulted in recommendations that have saved growers money, increased yields, improved the quality of the fruit, and made Maine wild blueberries more competitive in the global market.

-As Distinguished Maine Professor, Drummond will have the honor of addressing graduating students during UMaine’s 2018 Commencement ceremonies on May 12.
-He will also receive a $4,200 honorarium provided through a special endowment fund created more than 50 years ago by UMaine’s Class of 1942 and maintained by the Class of 2002.
+As Distinguished Maine Professor, Frank had the honor of addressing graduating students during UMaine’s 2018 Commencement ceremonies on May 12.